 -Changes in approach and reasons for the change.

--Actual or anticipated problems or delays and actions or plans to resolve them.
+None -Actual or anticipated problems or delays and actions or plans to resolve them.
+None -Changes that had a significant impact on expenditures.
+None -Change of primary performance site location from that originally proposed.

-Additional testing was requested by NHC.
-That testing includes the use of the most updated 2017 version of SHIPS/LGEM and evaluation of the performance for the recent 2017 Atlantic storms.
-A one-year NCE for the project was requested and approved by NOAA.
-The extension will be used to complete additional testing and provide to NHC the final updated version of the developed software and databases, as well as final verification results.

--Changes that had a significant impact on expenditures.

--Change of primary performance site location from that originally proposed.
 None